SNL-UCSB/cs176c-assignments/spring25/assignment1/README.md

 # Assignment 1: Due April 21<sup>st</sup>, 2025

 ## Turn-in
-Submit a text/pdf/markdown report to either of the coures TAs via email.
+Submit a text/pdf/markdown report on Canvas.
 It should have the answers to the questions in the sections below.
 Please keep your answers as precise and concise as possible.
 Note that there are a total of `16` questions given in bullet points.
 Write your answers in sections just as the questions appear in sections.

 ## Overview
 In this assignment, we'll investigate the `802.11` wireless network protocol.
 Before beginning, you might want to re-read Section 7.3 in the text.
 Since we'll be delving a bit deeper into `802.11` than is covered in the text, you might also want to check out [A Technical Tutorial on the 802.11 Protocol](http://www.sss-mag.com/pdf/802_11tut.pdf), by Pablo Brenner (Breezecom Communications).
 And of course, there is the 802.11 standard itself, [ANSI/IEEE Std 802.11, 1999 Edition (R2003)](http://gaia.cs.umass.edu/wireshark-labs/802.11-1999.pdf).
 In particular, you may find Table 1 on page 36 of the standard particularly useful when looking through the wireless trace.
 We will provide a trace of captured `802.11` frames for you to analyze which you are to use to answer the following questions.